-As Covid-19 effects ebb: Economy on upward trajectory
+As COVID-19 effects ebb: Economy on upward trajectory

 ISLAMABAD: The government’s top guns claim that economy is on the upward trajectory, as many economic indicators are witnessing positive vibes after facing severe blow in the aftermath of COVID-19 pandemic.

-Federal Minister for Planning Asad Umar tweeted last week stating that there was excellent news of large scale manufacturing growth numbers for November.

 “The July-Nov LSM growth is now 7.4 percent and for November it is 14.5 percent versus November 2019.
-The industrial growth is accelerating.
-“The LSM growth of 14.5 percent year on year basis is the highest LSM growth in any month in the last 12 years” he added.
+The industrial growth is accelerating.”
+“The LSM growth of 14.5 percent year on year basis is the highest LSM growth in any month in last 12 years” he added.

 With this growth momentum, it has reached close to the point where the economy stood at by end of 2017-18, however, it made good progress after witnessing depressing results in the aftermath of COVID-19 pandemic when the LSM growth had contracted negative over 10 percent by end of the last fiscal year.